epec254/rag_code/README.md

 The chain [`4_rag_chain_w_conversation_history`](M1_Sample_Code/4_rag_chain_w_conversation_history/4_rag_chain_w_conversation_history.py) and [`4_rag_chain_w_conversation_history_config.yaml`](M1_Sample_Code/4_rag_chain_w_conversation_history/4_rag_chain_w_conversation_history_config.yaml) is an example showing you how to enable multi-turn conversation with a query re-writer prompt.
 The accompanying driver notebook [`4_rag_chain_w_conversation_history_driver_notebook`](M1_Sample_Code/4_rag_chain_w_conversation_history/4_rag_chain_w_conversation_history_driver_notebook.py) follows the same workflow as the driver notebook from [Tutorial 3](M1_Sample_Code/3_pdf_rag) to log and evaluate this chain.

-## 5. Advanced Evaluation
-### 5a.
-Using RAG Evaluation Suite without RAG Studio

-If you have a RAG chain that was deployed outside of RAG Studio, you can still use the Evaluation Suite to assess the chain's quality.
-See [`5_evaluation_without_rag_studio`](M1_Sample_Code/5_evaluation_without_rag_studio.py) to see how to do this.

-### 5b.
-Improving LLM judge accuracy with few-shot examples

-To improve the accuracy of the Databricks judges, you can provide few-shot examples of "good" and "bad" answers for each LLM judge.
-Databricks strongly reccomends providing at least 2 postive and 2 negative examples per judge to improve the accuracy.
-See the bottom of the notebook [`5_evaluation_without_rag_studio`](M1_Sample_Code/5_evaluation_without_rag_studio.py) for how to do this.

-*Note: Even though this example configuration is included in the non-RAG Studio evaluation example, you can use the example configuration with the RAG Studio evaluation tutorials above.*

-## 6. Review user feedback from the Review App

-You can use the human feedback collected using the Review App to:
-- Determine where you chain is working well and/or not working
-- Curate an evaluation set for offline evaluation
-- Fine tune a generation or embedding model to improve quality

-All deployed models from RAG Studio automatically collect trace logs and human feedback to an Inference Table.
-Use the notebook [`6_export_inference_table_to_logs`](M1_Sample_Code/6_export_inference_table_to_logs.py) to turn this Inference Table into a well-schemed `request_log` (with traces) and `assessment_log` with human feedback.

-## 7. Request expert stakeholder input on logs

-If you are unsure if a request/response from your deployed RAG Chain is correct or you got negative feedback on the request/response but are unsure why, you can use the Review App to request human feedback on requests from a deployed RAG chain.